Founders, fireworks and fun – here’s how the holiday started and how it’s going.

 When is Saudi National Day?

-Saudi National Day is always on a fixed date and is set according to the solar, Gregorian calendar.
-The Hijri calendar is different to the Gregorian calendar by about 11 days, which is why the date of other major public holidays move each year.
+Saudi National Day is always on a fixed date and is set according to the solar Gregorian calendar.
+The Hijri calendar is different from the Gregorian calendar by about 11 days, which is why the dates of other major public holidays move each year.
 Important religious holidays include Eid Al Fitr and Eid Al Adha, and the dates for these are set according to the Hijri, the Islamic lunar calendar.

 When did Saudi National Day start?